sts10/sts10.github.io/_posts/2022-06-27-revisiting-prfix-codes.markdown

 Whoa!
 Yes!
 Here is what is supposedly an algorithm that can tell you whether a given code is uniquely decodable.

-Clearly, this would be a great boolean to add this the attributes of a word list that Tidy prints for users.
+Clearly, this would be a great boolean to add to the attributes of a word list that [Tidy](https://github.com/sts10/tidy) (optionally) prints for users.

 But the larger challenge is to go further and figure out how we might use the mechanism(s) of this algorithm to **remove the fewest number of code words to make a given list uniquely decodable**.
 I have a feeling that we can do better than removing all prefix words or removing all suffix words.

 ### Some code

-To this end, I've played around with implementing Sardinas-Patterson for myself in Rust, in an effort to learn more about how it works and how I/we might develop a method of removing the fewest code words to make a code uniquely decodable.
+To this end, I've played around with implementing Sardinas-Patterson for myself in Rust, in an effort to learn more about how it works and how I/we might develop a method of removing the fewest number of code words to make a code uniquely decodable.

 However, I've yet to accomplish the first step of getting an implementation of the algorithm working.
 I can't quite understand how the algorithm works in subsequent rounds.
 A work in progress!